Tacoma Rainiers Game Notes: vs. Round Rock (6:05 PT)

 JAKE RHYMES WITH RAKE: Jake Scheiner is homering once every 4.13 games over the first 124 games of his Triple-A debut, has achieved the seventh 30-home run season in Tacoma's Triple-A history (since 1960), and the first since Alex Liddi (30) for the 2011 Rainiers.

-MAYBE TAKE A PITCH: The Rainiers lead all of Triple-A in walks drawn *by 31* with 813 (5.61 BB/game); Reno is a distant second with 782 walks.
-Zach DeLoach (4th, 82 BB), Jake Scheiner (5th, 81 BB) and Cooper Hummel (6th, 79 BB) are all atop the PCL free pass leaderboard.
+MAYBE TAKE A PITCH: The Rainiers lead all of Triple-A in walks drawn *by 27* with 828 (5.59 BB/game); Reno is a distant second with 801 walks.
+Zach DeLoach (4th, 82 BB), Jake Scheiner (T-5th, 81 BB) and Cooper Hummel (T-5th, 81 BB) are all atop the Pacific Coast League free pass leaderboard.

 • Discuss this story on the Pacific Coast League message board...